 - 5. Install the recoil spring assembly on the rifle by holding the forward portion of the receiver with your left hand, and with your right hand, insert the recoil spring retainer into the bolt carrier channel.
 Move the recoil spring cam forward, placing its guide lugs in front of the grooves in the receiver rear plate.
 Depress the recoil spring cam until its guide lugs are aligned with the channel on the top of the receiver rear plate.
 Release pressure on the recoil spring cam which will allow it to move rearward and lock into the receiver. - 6.
 To install the receiver cover on the rifle, begin by rotating the rear sight upward so that it is out of the way.
-Rotate the receiver cover down until it locks into position - 7.
-Move the safety lever to the "SAFE" position.
-(See Illustration #2.)
+Hold the rifle by the forward portion of the receiver with your left hand and with your right hand insert the front edge of the receiver cover into the groove in the back of the rear sight base.
+Press the back end of the receiver cover forward and downward with the heel of your right hand until it is seated into the receiver.
+Then press the spring loaded release button in which will allow the recoil spring cam to move backward into the locked position. - 7.
+Release the hammer by pulling the trigger and move the safety lever to the "SAFE" position.